Mirage 2005 Paper Submission

-- Paper Submissions: Authors who wish to participate in the conference will submit paper documents consisting of a complete description of their ideas and applicable research results (4 pages).
-This paper submission must be submitted in final, publishable form before the submission deadlines.
+- Paper Submissions: Authors who wish to participate in the conference will submit paper documents consisting of a complete description of their ideas and applicable research results (5-10 pages).
+This paper submission must be submitted in final, publishable form before the submission deadlines listed below.

-- Review Process: Paper submissions will be reviewed by the Program Committee; additional reviewers may be consulted if needed.
+- Review Process: Paper submissions will be reviewed by at least 2 members of the International Program Committee; additional reviewers may be consulted if needed.
 The progress and results of the review process will be posted on this website, and authors will also be notified of the review results by email.

-- Intellectual property rights: Papers submitted to SPS-DARTS 2005 will
+- Intellectual property rights: Papers submitted to Mirage 2005 will

 be treated as confidential information during the review process.
 Papers that

 are rejected will also be treated as such after the review process.